Helping Our Employees to Navigate a Safe On-Campus Work Environment

 Testing Guidance and Protocol

 Faculty/staff are required to take a COVID-19 test within the seven days prior to reporting to campus or at the designated on-campus laboratory.
-Unvaccinated faculty, staff and students must be tested twice weekly.
-Vaccinated individuals must be tested once weekly.
-A testing site has been established for the University community.
+Please get tested if you are experiencing symptoms; find more information on the Testing, Quarantine and Contact Tracing page.
 Any stakeholder who is awaiting test results must self-isolate until a negative test result is obtained.

 - Any student or staff member who has symptoms or has had close contact with someone who has tested positive must get tested 3-5 days after exposure, in coordination with Student Health Services (for students) or their primary healthcare provider (for staff).